dfw2gug/dfw2gug.org/content/blog/2013/december-2013.md

-title=Jack Frosch - What's New in Grails 2.3
+title=What's New in Grails 2.3
-date=2013-12-04
-type=post
-tags=blog
+presenter=Jack Frosch
+abstract=Discussion of the new features in the latest release of Groovy. date=2013-12-04 type=post tags=blog